dbaldridge-lab/htcf/data_storage.md

 4. end never (note: user setting up the timer will need to reauthenticate at least every 30 days for the timer to remain active)

 Note that if you move or rename files in a directory backed up using these options, both copies will be retained at the destination.

+### Data Compression
+Do not decompress .gz files unless absolutely necessary.
+Most bioinformatic tools accept gzipped files as input.

+Use zcat if you need to view compressed files.

+Be mindful that compressing/decompressing large files is I/O intensive.